Short-Lease Bridging Loans

 Short-lease bridging loan applications usually complete in 7 – 14 days.
 This is if all information, including the valuation and legal pack, is completed and satisfactory.
 If you require the loan sooner, please make us aware upfront.

 Generally, it is worth allowing around 14 days to complete your lease extension bridging loan, to allow for any unforeseen delays.
+Of course, where the lease extension is still undergoing the legal process, this will delay completion of your loan.

 How do you extend a property lease?